How to analyze your blogs user behavior metrics

 Traffic sources represent the channels that most capture visitors to your blog.
 This metric helps you evaluate which channels are best for you and which to discard.

 If you want to measure this parameter to Acquisition, then click All traffic and last click Channels.
-Using this indicator well, you discover the most powerful channels to invest your resources and time.
+By using this indicator well, you discover the most powerful channels to invest your resources and time.

 Bounce rate